-They sometimes also add special spices and herbs, and make a loaf of bread not only tasty to eat but also a wonderful remedy to protect yourself from potential energy vampires.
+They sometimes also add special spices and herbs, making a loaf of bread tasty to eat and a wonderful remedy to protect yourself from potential energy vampires.

 Milk is a drink loved by white witches for its whiteness and its relationship with motherhood and femininity.

-Milk brings it everything back to the origins, to the first moments of our lives, after birth.
+Milk brings everything back to the origins, the first moments of our lives, after birth.

 Milk is, therefore, an excellent drink, not only nutritious but full of symbolism, so dear to a white witch.

-For white witches who do not like cow’s milk or who do not digest it, there is no reason to suffer as there are variants of milk-like drinks such as soy drinks.
+There is no reason to suffer for white witches who do not like cow’s milk or who do not digest it as there are variants of milk-like drinks such as soy drinks.